Guglielmo Achille Cavellini: Abstract Art and Man Painter

 On 2 June 1958 Cavellini published his first book Arte astratta (Abstract Art), printed by Giampiero Giani and presented at the Venice Biennale.
 The book participated in the Viareggio Prize, reaching the final selection.
 Abstract Art was positively reviewed by Elda Fezzi, Guido Ballo, Giorgio Kaisserlian, Duilio Morosini, Angelo Dragone and Rosanna Apicella.
 Some pages of Cavellini's diary were published by Alfredo Mezio on the magazine Mondo, directed by Mario Pannunzio.
-In the summer of the same year he traveled to London with his daughter Mariella, and there he met painter John Latham and bought some of his works.
+In the summer of the same year he travelled to London with his daughter Mariella, and there he met painter John Latham and bought some of his works.
 In the same period he visited the exhibitions by Yves Klein at the Apollinaire Gallery in Milan, those by Arman and Shusaku Arakawa at the Arturo Schwarz Gallery in Milan, the group exhibitions by Luciano Pistoi and Michel Tapié in Turin and the ones set up by Attilio Codognato in Venice.
 At one of those exhibitions he met Christo, who then visited Cavellini's home.

-On 31 May 1960 Cavellini published his second book Uomo pittore (Man Painter), that included his diary and his correspondence with Renato Birolli, who had died on 3 May 1959.
+On 31 May 1960, Cavellini published his second book Uomo pittore (Man Painter), which included his diary and his correspondence with Renato Birolli, who had died on 3 May 1959.
 In January 1961 Cavellini went back to Paris where he met Georges Mathieu, Jean Fautrier.
 On 16 and 23 April 1961 he published on L'Europeo his report of the two meetings.
 In Paris he also met Pierre Alechinsky, Philip Martin and Hisao Domoto.
 He was also visited in Brescia by Italian painter Tancredi Parmeggiani, who would commit suicide a few years later.
 In 1960 the Venice Biennale focused on arte informale, awarding Jean Fautrier and Hans Hartung.
 Cavellini visited the Biennale and met artists Renato Guttuso, Alberto Burri, Emilio Vedova and Luigi Nono.